gimlet-io/gimlet/README.md

 ## Overview

+Kubernetes deployment tooling.

+- You can start with as little Kubernetes as you want - even on your laptop.
-With Gimlet, you can start with one-click-deploys then stair-step your way to a gitops based application delivery platform when you need to.
-Gimlet features the best of open-source out of the box.
+- Then progress to a gitops based application delivery platform when you need to.

-Gimlet is a command line tool and a dashboard that packages a set of conventions and matching workflows to manage a gitops developer platform effectively.

-Caters for developer and cluster admin workflows.
+Gimlet composes the best of open-source out of the box.

 ## Installation